craftcms/commerce/docs/update-cart-addresses.md

 There are a number of ways you can do this:

-### 1. Using an existing Address ID as the default
+### 1. Using an existing address ID as the default

-The example below shows how you can add the first address owned by the customer as the `shippingAddressId` while also setting it as the order's billing address, by using the `billingAddressSameAsShipping` param:
+The example below shows how you can add the first address owned by the customer as the `shippingAddressId` while also setting it as the order’s billing address, by using the `billingAddressSameAsShipping` param:

 ```twig
 {% set address = craft.commerce.customer.addresses|first %}